muxinc/media-chrome/docs/src/pages/en/migration/from-0.x-to-1.0.md

 **Themes**
 - Because of the attribute renaming, all theme template variables have changed from `camelCase` to `lowercase` (aka "`smushedcase`")

+**Icons**
+- Components with customizable icons now support a generic `icon` slot instead of each one having a different name for where to place a custom icon
+- For components with multiple icons (like `<media-play-button>`) you can either provide seperate icons into named slots like before or combine your icons into a single element and place them into the new `icon` slot.
+This makes it easier to animate between different states using css transitions; like a play and pause icon fading between each other.

 ### New features

 - Added several new CSS variables for consistency and ease of use